jsdelivrbot/prototype/README.md

                     sexpr   Emits s-expression syntax (.wast) [default]
                     linear  Emits official linear syntax (.wat)
+                    asmjs   Emits just asm.js (.js) - experimental

                     Text format only is emitted when used without --textFile.

  --textFile         Can be used to save text format alongside a binary in one command.

+ --asmjsFile        Can be used to save asm.js alongside a binary in one command. - experimental

  --noTreeShaking    Whether to disable built-in tree-shaking.